blomadam/blomadam.github.io/_posts/2017-3-29-First-Choropleths.md

 I found a file defining polygons for each state at [Tableau Mapping][1].
 I was able to follow the directions from a [tutorial by Steve Batt][2] which basically say:

-- open the saved map file from [Tableau Mapping][1]
+- Open the saved map file from [Tableau Mapping][1]
+- Add a new connection with your current data to be mapped
+- Ensure the two data sets are joined properly (i.e. State ID  from the map matches a column in the new data) by clicking the join icon between the data set names
-- Make sure the Latitude and Longitude columns are *Measures*
+- In a new Worksheet, ensure the Latitude and Longitude columns are *Measures*
-- Drag *Longitude* to the *Columns* shelf and make sure the Aggregation is set to agerage (i.e. it reads *AVG(Longitude) on the pill)
+- Drag **Longitude** to the **Columns** shelf and make sure the Aggregation is set to agerage (i.e. it reads **AVG(Longitude)** on the pill)
-- Drag *Latitude* to the rows shelf and ensure it is an average too
+- Drag **Latitude** to the rows shelf and ensure it is an average too
+- Change the dropdown box in the Marks card from Automatic to Polygon
+- Ensure **Point ID** is a **Dimension**, then drag it onto the **Path** section of the marks card
+   + this will make lots of jagged edges!!
+- Drag **PolygonID** into the Marks card as a **Detail**
+   + this should fix all the jaggies!

+Now you can drag the variable you want into the color card to make the heat map!